scherersoftware/cake-language-switcher/README.md

 bin/cake migrations migrate -p LanguageSwitcher
 ```

+Add the css file located under webroot/css to your layout file!

 ## Configuration Usage

-Inside your app.php you can add additional and change configs of the plugin.
+Inside your app.php add the following to change configs of the plugin:

-Default config:

 ```
 LanguageSwitcher => [